Future-Power-Networks/Simplus-Grid-Tool/Documentations/DeveloperManual.md

 ### "+Class" Sub-folder

-This folder contains the class functions of Matlab system object, which defines the models of devices used for both small-signal modeling in Matlab script and time-domain simulation in Simulink.
+This folder contains the class functions of Matlab system object, which defines the models of apparatuses used for both small-signal modeling in Matlab script and time-domain simulation in Simulink.

 The class tree is shown here: